Columbia University’s School Search Services and Admissions to the Columbia K-8 School

 Teachers College and the New York City Department of Education opened Teachers College Community School (TCCS) in September 2011.
 It is a non-selective school that is intended to demonstrate how affiliation with a higher education institution can lead to effective implementation of comprehensive educational services in an urban, community public school.
 Opening with kindergarten, the school is phasing in one grade a year.
 When fully enrolled, the school will serve approximately 300 children in grades Pre-Kindergarten-8.
 To learn more about TCCS, please visit http://www.tc.columbia.edu/communityschool/.

-We strongly recommend that families meet with our education specialists at the University’s School and Child Care Search Service to begin your exploration of K-12 public and tuition-based schooling for your children.
+We recommend that families meet with our education specialists at the University’s School and Child Care Search Service before exploring New York City schools.

 John H. Coatsworth